graphql/graphql-spec/spec/Section 5 -- Validation.md

 ```

 For list types, the same rules around nullability apply to both outer types
 and inner types.
-A nullable list cannot be passed to a non-null list, and a lists
+A nullable list cannot be passed to a non-null list, and a list
 of nullable values cannot be passed to a list of non-null values.
+The following is valid:

 ```graphql
 query nonNullListToList($nonNullBooleanList: [Boolean]!) {